Email MarketingAnalyticsRetention

 Subscriber value isn't static.
 It moves with the calendar — but less than you'd expect.

 The Q4 halo is real.
-October through December all sit above $4.79 per subscriber.
-The BFCM effect starts earlier than most brands plan for — October matches April as the second-highest month in the portfolio.
+October through December all sit above $1.60 per subscriber.
+The BFCM effect starts earlier than most brands plan for — October ($1.61) is already among the strongest months in the portfolio.
 Brands that begin their holiday email strategy in November are already late.
-The buying behavior ramps in October, and December's $5.11 shows it carries well past Black Friday.
+The buying behavior ramps in October, and December's $1.66 shows it carries well past Black Friday.

 The January/February dip is partly a denominator problem.
 List sizes swell post-BFCM as new subscribers pour in from holiday popups and checkout flows.
-Revenue drops seasonally.
+Email revenue drops seasonally.
 The combination pushes revenue per subscriber to its lowest point.
-But even in February — the weakest month — each subscriber is still generating $3.25.
+But even in February — the weakest month — each subscriber is still generating $1.04.
 That's not "nobody's buying."
 That's buying at a seasonal low.

 The takeaway: brands that suppress their lists or slow their send cadence in January because "nobody's buying after the holidays" are making a decision based on total revenue trends, not per-subscriber value.
 The per-subscriber value says the list is still working.
 Our email volume vs revenue analysis shows the same pattern — volume isn't the problem, but matching volume to demand matters.
 Don't go quiet during the months when your newly acquired holiday subscribers are deciding whether your brand is worth paying attention to.